 Nevertheless, also fancy restaurants have taken on this dish and created more classy versions with many “exotic” ingredients – some even incorporating gold leaves.

 Today, the German love for the Currywurst finds its greatest expression close to the famous Checkpoint Charlie in the center of Berlin.
 The Deutsches Currywurst Museum is an entire museum completely dedicated to this meaty deliciousness.
+And if you want to taste the original in the city where it was most probably invented, check out the Best Places to Eat Currywurst In Berlin!

 Nothing here yet – do you know of anything similar from other countries?
 Let us know!